Bio

 Canadian Conductor Tania Miller has distinguished herself as a dynamic interpreter, musician and innovator.
 On the podium, Maestra Miller projects authority, dynamism and sheer love of the experience of making music.
 As one critic put it, she delivers calm intensity . . . expressive, colourful and full of life . . . her experience and charisma are audible.”
 Others call her performances “technically immaculate, vivid and stirring”.

-Tania Miller has recently been named as Artistic Director of the Brott Music Festival in Canada.
-She is the Artistic Director and Conductor of the National Academy Orchestra of Canada and of Brott Opera.
-Maestra Miller’s 23-24 season includes her debut with Vancouver Opera in the production of Mozart’s Die Zauberflöte, a concert with highly acclaimed soprano, Sondra Radvanovsky and Vancouver’s Opera West, and debuts with the Baton Rouge Symphony, Illinois Symphony, with return engagements to the Springfield Symphony, Manitoba Chamber Orchestra, and London Symphonia, among others.
-Miller served as interim Principal Conductor of the Rhode Island Philharmonic in the 22-23 season, and recently made her debut with the Warsaw Philharmonic, I Musici de Montreal, and the New Haven Symphony.
+Tania Miller is Artistic Director of the Brott Music Festival in Canada and the Artistic Director and Conductor of the National Academy Orchestra of Canada and of Brott Opera.
+Maestra Miller has upcoming concerts with the National Symphony of Mexico, the Janacek Philharmonic in Ostrava, Czech Republic, and Madison Symphony with recent concerts with the Eugene Symphony, Winnipeg Symphony and South Bend Symphony.
+Maestra Miller conducted Vancouver Opera’s production of Mozart’s Die Zauberflöte, and a 2024 concert with highly acclaimed soprano, Sondra Radvanovsky with Vancouver’s Opera West.
+Other recent debuts include the Warsaw Philharmonic, I Musici de Montreal, Baton Rouge Symphony and the New Haven Symphony.

 Ms. Miller has a Doctorate and Masters degree in Conducting from the University of Michigan.
 Maestro Miller received an Honorary Doctor of Laws degree from Royal Roads University, and an Honorary Fellowship Diploma from Canada’s Royal Conservatory of Music for her commitment to leadership in community and music education.
 She was recipient of the 2017 Friends of Canadian Music award from the Canadian League of Composers for her dedication to the performance of contemporary music.